luiscoco/GoF_Csharp-2.Factory_Method_Pattern/README.md

 # GoF_Csharp_Factory_Method_Pattern

-The Factory Method pattern defines an interface for creating objects, but it allows subclasses to decide which class to instantiate.
+## Factory Method pattern (Creational Patterns):
+Defines an interface for creating objects, but it allows subclasses to decide which class to instantiate.
 It promotes loose coupling by separating the client code from the object creation process.

 ```csharp